SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Default Parameter Values
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Function parameters can be assigned :newTerm:`default values`.
+You can define default values for parameters.
 If a default value is defined in the function declaration,
-it can be omitted when calling the function:
+you can omit it when calling the function:

 .. testcode:: functionParameters